Section Menu

 Includes

-Tuition and program administration, accommodation, complete medical and emergency insurance, and orientation.
+Tuition and program administration, housing, orientation, and complete medical and emergency insurance.

-• Refundable Housing Damage Deposit: $400 (returned to student after program end)
+• Refundable Housing Damage Deposit: £400 (approximately $515 - returned to student after program end)

 Need-Based Scholarships